 So when I’m grocery shopping while traveling I try to be as inventive as possible – coming up with multiple different recipes using pretty much the same ingredients.
 I try to buy in small quantities so I can use everything up within a few meals.

 Or if I don’t, I end up carrying around a bag of lentils and quinoa in my backpack for weeks at a time, and when you’re carrying that bag on your back every ounce counts.

-So that bag of quinoa first got applied to a big batch of vegan country squash quinoa soup and now was ready to be the base for a dry lentil stew with sausage and squash.
+So that bag of quinoa first got applied to a big batch of vegan country squash quinoa soup and now was ready to be the base for a dry sausage lentil stew with squash.

 Squash, or more accurately pumpkin is readily available in all grocery stores and markets in Peru and has become my new favorite ingredient to cook with.
 I dice it up or grate it (when the apartment is highly equipped it comes with a grater) and add that to everything.
 The grated squash, when it cooks up, adds a light creaminess to the dish as the shreds of squash seem to dissolve completely and simply leave behind that lightly sweet creamy flavor with a creamy texture.

 Aside from the quinoa that gets precooked, everything else here cooks in one pot in stages.
 I love preparing meals like this because as one ingredient cooks you can prep the next and so on.
 No need to have everything chopped up when you start cooking.
-Start browning the sausage and then chop the onions and garlic, grate the squash and dice the tomatoes.
+For this sausage lentil stew start browning the sausage and then chop the onions and garlic, grate the squash and dice the tomatoes.

 Eventually everything gets tossed in and nicely browned and then we add in the liquids – a bit of white wine and then water or broth.